 - The Freedom Unlimited offers 5x points on travel purchased through Chase Ultimate Rewards, and 3x points on dining and drugstore purchases, while the Ink Unlimited doesn’t

-- The Ink Unlimited offers better car rental protection and a better sign-up bonus
+- The Ink Unlimited offers better car rental protection and a bigger upfront bonus

 Other than those differences, the two cards are very similar.
 I have both of these cards (yes, I have a lot of Chase credit cards).

 What About The Citi Double Cash Card?

 The Citi Double Cash also has no annual fee and offers 1% cash back when you make a purchase, and 1% cash back after you pay for that purchase in the form of ThankYou points.
 So you’ll earn two cents back on the dollar, rather than 1.5.

-Since I value Citi ThankYou and Chase Ultimate Rewards points roughly equally, my go-to card for everyday spending is now mostly the Citi Double Cash.
+Since I value Citi ThankYou and Chase Ultimate Rewards points roughly equally, this could also be an attractive card for everyday spending.

 The reason some people may still prefer the Freedom Unlimited is because of the Chase Ultimate Rewards ecosystem.
 On top of that, the Freedom Unlimited has bonus categories, which the Citi Double Cash doesn’t have.